Exploiting structural observability and graph colorability for optimal sensor placement in water distribution networks: Main results

-Based on this color change rule, we now give the condition for which the structured system is strongly structurally observable. \begin{definition}[ \cite{jia2020unifying}] A structured system $(\graphA,\graphC)$ is strongly structurally observable if the graphs associated with the pattern matrices $M= $ and $\graphMbar= $ are colorable. \end{definition} Based on Definition \ref{Def: color-observ} and Corollary \ref{Cor: global observability}, the WDN model \eqref{eq: nonsys} with \eqref{eq: WDNmodel} is observable if the graphs $M= $ and $\graphMbar= $ are colorable.
+Based on this color change rule, we now give the condition for which the structured system is strongly structurally observable. \begin{definition}[ \cite{jia2020unifying}] A structured system $(\graphA,\graphC)$ is strongly structurally observable if the graphs associated with the pattern matrices $M= $ and $\graphMbar= $ are colorable. \end{definition} Based on Definition \ref{Def: color-observ} and Corollary \ref{Cor: global observability}, the WDN model \eqref{eq: nonsys} with \eqref{eq: WDNmodel} is observable if the graphs $\graphM= $ and $\graphMbar= $ are colorable.

-Next, we define a search algorithm to efficiently select the optimal measurement matrix $C$, which resultsin a colorable combination of $(\graphA^\top,\graphC^\top)$.
+Next, we define a search algorithm to select the optimal measurement matrix $C$, which results in a colorable combination of $(\graphA^\top,\graphC^\top)$.
 Note that this implicitly yields a sensor placement solution via the structure of the resulting C matrix.
-This structure can be further optimized via cost functions and other relevant criteria.